Matt Barnes: Return to Golden State (2017)

-On March 2, 2017, just twelve days after being released from the Kings, Barnes punctuated his career with an NBA Championship by signing with the Golden State Warriors.
+On March 2, 2017, Barnes signed with the Golden State Warriors.
 The Warriors' starting forward, Kevin Durant, went down with a MCL injury, which left the team in need of a replacement forward.
-Barnes started in 5 games out of his 20 games played with the Warriors in the regular season.
-The Warriors won the 2017 NBA Championship after defeating the Cleveland Cavaliers 4–1 in the NBA Finals, giving Barnes his first championship ring after 14 seasons in the NBA and 16 years in professional basketball.
+Barnes started in five games out of his 20 games played with the Warriors in the regular season.
+The Warriors won the 2017 NBA Finals after defeating the Cleveland Cavaliers in five games, giving Barnes his lone championship ring after 14 seasons in the NBA and 16 years in professional basketball.
 The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

+Retirement

 On December 11, 2017, Barnes announced his retirement from the NBA via a post on Instagram.

+Podcasting career

+Barnes co-hosts the digital video podcast All the Smoke with Matt Barnes and Stephen Jackson.

 Personal life

-Barnes' younger brother Jason played football in the Canadian Football League.
+Barnes' younger brother, Jason, played football in the Canadian Football League.

-Barnes was married to Gloria Govan, who appeared in VH1's Basketball Wives and Basketball Wives: LA, and the couple have identical twin boys.
+Barnes was married to Gloria Govan, who appeared in VH1's Basketball Wives and Basketball Wives: LA, and they have identical twin boys.
 Barnes was arrested in 2010 on suspicion of domestic violence against Govan, and for driving with a suspended license and threatening a police officer in July 2012.
 They separated in 2014.

+His fiancée Anansa Sims, is the daughter of model Beverly Johnson.
+Sims and Barnes have two children together.